predixdesignsystem/px-sample-app-angular/README.md

 # Angular 2 + Polymer Seed

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-rc.2 On top of the base generated project, it has
+This project was generated with [angular-cli](https://github.com/angular/angular-cli).
+ On top of the base generated project, it has
 * Basic scaffolding needed for use of Polymer elements.
-If follows the pattern established in Vaadin's [Polymer in Angular CLI Webpack Applications](https://github.com/vaadin/angular2-polymer/blob/master/docs/ng-cli-webpack.adoc), and includes [vaadin/angular2-polymer](https://github.com/vaadin/angular2-polymer). [src/elements.html](src/elements.html) lists all Polymer elements used by the app. [src/app/test.component.ts](src/app/test.component.ts) illustrates several patterns of Angular 2 databinding with Polymer's paper-checkbox.
+If follows the pattern established in Vaadin's [Polymer in Angular CLI Webpack Applications](https://github.com/vaadin/angular2-polymer/blob/master/docs/ng-cli-webpack.adoc), and includes [vaadin/angular2-polymer](https://github.com/vaadin/angular2-polymer).
+The [src/elements.html](src/elements.html) file lists all of the Polymer-based Predix components used by the app.
 * Angular Router 3.0 integration

 ## Setup